 HARDINGE DOUBLE CROSS SLIDE for 9" swing lathe.
 Rack and pinion transverse movement, with adjustable stops to control extent of movement.
 This is for the split bed lathes.
 Use your lathe T-bolt from your compound to hold this to your lathe bed.
 Hardinge Model E rotating lever action tool holders and tool holder blocks are designed to be used with this cross slide; these parts are available as accessories and are listed below.
 See photos immediately above and below of this double cross slide. $700.

 TOOL HOLDER BLOCK.
 Designed to work with the above listed Hardinge/Elgin double cross slides.
 5/8" wide slot.
+1" high.
 If purchased with a double cross slide, $80.
 If purchased separately, $120.

 HARDINGE D2 TOOL HOLDER.
 Works perfectly with the above tool holder block.
 The D2 is what is designed to work with tool holder blocks and on Hardinge slides on Hardinge cross slides.
 See it in action with the above listed Hardinge double cross slide.
 If purchased with a double cross slide, $100.
 If purchased separately. $150.